Bioethics

 When the U.S. Government began the HGP, the Department of Energy (DOE) and the National Institutes of Health (NIH) devoted 3-5% of their annual HGP budgets to study the ethical, legal, and social issues (ELSI) about genetic information.

 - Ethical, Legal and Social Implications (ELSI) Research Program -- This program is led by the National Human Genome Research Institute at NIH.
-At the top of the page under "About Genomics" is "Policy Issues," which includes genetic discrimination, genetic testing, privacy, and others.
+At the top of the page under "About Genomics" is "Policy Issues in Genomics," which includes genetic discrimination, health disparities, gene editing, and others.

 - Human Genome Project Information Archive, 1990-2003 -- The U.S. Department of Energy (DoE) also managed part of the Human Genome Project.
 Mouse over the tabs at the top for information about the project, the research, publications, and more.